mateoconlechuga/convimg/README.md

                                       : index is 0 and increments by 1 moving
                                       : from left to right.

-           speed: <speed>             : Speed controls (somewhat, not really) : the quality of the palette generated.
+           quality: <value>           : Controls the quality of the palette generated.
-                                      : Value range is 1-10, where 1 is best
+                                      : Value range is 1-10, where 1 is the worst : and 10 is the best.
+Lower quality may use : less palette entries.
-                                      : and 10 is worst.
-Default is 4.
+                                      : Default is 8.

            images: <option>           : A list of images separated by a newline : and indented with a leading '-'